kangja/top-nba-players/README.md

 ## Project Description

 "Your 10 Favorite NBA Players" allows users to search for their favorite player in a search box to generate a player's gif that is randomized and render player's name, position, and the team he is currently in.
-It renders up to 10 players and the users have the option to remove their favorite player using delete buttons.
+It renders up to 10 players and the users have the option to remove players using delete buttons.

 ## API and Data Sample